In this chapter, I will bring together, all that has been said before.

 I have already elaborated on elasticity in the chapter Material Technology.
 Here, just briefly:

 Elasticity is the type of deformation which causes a component to return to its original shape after the deforming load has been released.
 If it does not, or not completely, then the component has experienced a degree of plastic deformation.
 In reference to nibs, we want to keep the deformation within the elastic range.
-If the nib has been designed well, normal writing would not be a challenge.
+If the nib has been designed well, regular writing would not be a challenge.

 More important for writing is not that much the elasticity, but the consequence of it: the widening of the tines, thus the broadening of the written line.